Baltimore Car Accident Lawyers

 Most Common Types of Car Accidents

 There are many types of car accidents, ranging from minor fender-benders to severe collisions involving multiple vehicles.
-We represent victims of all types of car accidents, but the following are the most common:
+Our Baltimore car accident lawyers represent victims of all types of car accidents, but the following are the most common:

 - Rear-End Collisions: These accidents can occur when you are driving too close to the vehicle in front of you.
 If the person you are following stops suddenly, you are more likely to rear-end the vehicle.
 While these accidents do not generally cause severe damage, they are the most common type of car accident.
 To avoid rear-end collisions, always leave enough distance between you and the car you are following, even if you are in slow-moving traffic.